Core Spreads vs Capital Index, Who's The Best?

 Capital Index and Core Spreads Mobile App Comparison

-It is becoming increasingly important for brokers to offer simple-to-use apps that provide the same services as desktop platforms.
+As more and more traders and investors use their smartphones for trading, it is increasingly important that brokers offer easy-to-use apps that can deliver the same services as desktop platforms.

-We rate overall the user-friendliness of the apps as better than average.
+Overall, we rate the user-friendliness of the apps as Better than the average.

 It is important that any trading app has user friendly capabilities especially with the